Bowuzhi: Ethnographic legends

 The Bowuzhi contains the earliest reference to the mythical yěnǚ 野女 "Wild Women" of Rinan (present-day central Vietnam), naked, white-skinned women in an exclusively female society.
 The item says (9), "In Annam there are 'wild women', which travel about in groups in search of men for husbands.
 Their appearance is dazzlingly white, and they go naked, without any clothing at all."
 Later texts quoted and misquoted Zhang Hua's "Wild Women" item, and elaborated the narrative.

-The Qidong yeyu 齊東野語 "Words of a Retired Scholar from the East of Qi", written by Zhou Mi 周密 (1232-1298), has a yěpó 野婆 "Wild Woman" entry, with pó "woman; old woman; grandmother".
+The Qidong yeyu (齊東野語, "Words of a Retired Scholar from the East of Qi"), written by Zhou Mi (1232–1298), has a yěpó 野婆 "Wild Woman" entry, with pó "woman; old woman; grandmother".

 Yepo (meaning "wild woman") is found in Nandanzhou.
 It has yellow hair shaped into coils.
 It is naked and wears no shoes.
 It looks like a very old woman.
 All of them are female and there are no male ones.
 They climb up and down the mountain as fast as golden monkeys.
 Under their waists are pieces of leather covering their bodies.
 When they encounter a man, they will carry him away and force him to mate.
 It is reported once that such a creature was killed by a strong man.
 It protected its waist even when it was being killed.
 After dissecting the animal, a piece of seal chip was found that was similar to a piece of gray jade with inscriptions on it.

 Li Shizhen's (1578) Bencao gangmu pharmacopeia quotes the "Wild Women" under the xingxing 狌狌 "orangutan" entry (51), and cites the Eryayi 爾雅翼 "Wings to the Erya" by Luo Yuan 羅願 (1136–1184) that, "'It seems such a creature is actually a Yenü (meaning "wild girl") or Yepo (meaning "wild woman")'", and Li asks, "Are they the same?"
 The subentry for the yenü 野女 or yěpó 野婆 quotes, "The book Bowu Zhi by Tang Meng [sic]: In the Rinan area there is a kind of creature called the Yenü (meaning "wild girl") that travels in group.
 No male ones are to be found.
 They are white and crystal-like, wearing no clothes."
 It also quotes Zhou Mi's Qidong yeyu (above), and Li comments: "According to what Ruan Qian and Luo Yuan said above, it seems that this Yenü is actually an orangutan.
 As to the seal chip found in the animal, it is similar to the case that the testes of a male mouse are said to have seal characters [fuzhuan 符篆 "symbolic seal script"] on them, and the case that under the wing of a bird a seal of mirror has been found.
 Such things are still unclear to us."